awsdocs/nice-dcv-admin-guide/doc_source/enable-stylus.md

 # Enabling touchscreen and stylus support<a name="enable-stylus"></a>

 Touchscreens are supported on all of the supported Windows operating systems\.
-Styluses are supported on Windows 10 and Windows Server 2019 only\.
-The features are enabled by default on Windows NICE DCV servers\.
+Styluses are supported only on Windows 10 and Windows Server 2019\.
+By default, the features are enabled on Windows NICE DCV servers\.
 No additional configuration is required\.

 Touchscreens and styluses are supported on all of the supported Linux operating systems\.
 The features are enabled by default on virtual sessions hosted on Linux NICE DCV servers\.
 However, some additional configuration is required to enable the features on console sessions hosted on Linux NICE DCV servers\.